-These gluten free baked cannoli bites are a great handheld dessert that are great for entertaining.
+These gluten free baked cannoli bites are a delicious hand-held desserts that are great for entertaining.
 You will love that these little-baked cannoli cups are baked, and not fried.
 It makes them much healthier.

 Since going gluten free, the one thing I have missed has been cannoli.
 It is flaky, crunchy, and just plain delicious.
 These baked cannoli bites are delicious and easy to make.
 These bite-sized desserts are perfect for entertaining and they look extra fancy on a dessert buffet.

 Some of that crunch comes from frying the cannoli in oil.
 I have tried to re-create cannoli several times, but I wanted to try to make a healthier version that didn't need to be fried in oil.

 I hope you will like these baked cannoli shells...trust me they are absolutely delicious!